retirement savings | september 9, 2024

 Thought Leadership Director

 The behavioral benefit of automatically saving for retirement each pay period should not be understated.
 There is abundant research showing that people tend to stick with default actions, such as automatically contributing to a 401(k).
-Data from retirement plans served by T. Rowe Price1 in 2022 showed that 86% of employees participated in their plan if it was set up for auto-enrollment.
-For other types of plans, the participation rate was only 37%.
+Data from retirement plans served by T. Rowe Price1 in 2023 showed that 83% of employees participated in their plan if it was set up for auto-enrollment.
+For other types of plans, the participation rate was only 33%.
 The gap is even wider for workers under 30.
-Fortunately, employers’ adoption of auto-enrollment has steadily risen from 51% to 66% over the past seven years.
+Fortunately, employers’ adoption of auto-enrollment has steadily risen from 51% to 68% over the past nine years.
 These figures tell a story: People need help with saving, and retirement plans are increasingly helping them.

 Considering the downward trend in statutory tax rates over recent decades, do “tax advantaged” retirement accounts really help?
 Having conducted thorough analysis in this area, I am confident they do.